kabbo06/elk-overview/README.md

 - **Web Server Logs:** Logstash can collect logs from web servers like Apache or Nginx.
 These logs contain information about HTTP requests, response codes, user agents, IP addresses, and other valuable data for web analytics, troubleshooting, and security analysis.

 These are just a few examples and Logstash can collect data from numerous other sources and formats.
 Logstash's versatility and extensibility make it a powerful tool for collecting and processing data from diverse systems and applications within an organization.
+# Log Data Analysis
+Elasticsearch analyzes data received from Logstash in real-time using its powerful search and indexing capabilities.
+Here's how Elasticsearch analyzes data from Logstash and the benefits it provides:
+-	Indexing and Storage
+-	Full-Text Search
+-	Distributed Architecture
+-	Aggregations and Analytics
+-	Real-time Monitoring and Alerting
+-	Scalability and Performance
+-	Integration with Kibana